MikhailKravets/mkdocs_puml/README.md

 with the uuid.

-**NOTE** you must set `puml` keyword as an indicator that the plant uml is located in the block, default keyword can be changed for custom one in cofig file by using `puml_keyword` parameter.
+**NOTE** you must set `puml` keyword as an indicator that the plant uml is located in the block, default keyword can be changed for custom one in `mkdocs.yml` config file by using `puml_keyword` parameter.

 After all pages are parsed, `plantuml` plugin requests PlantUML service with the collected diagrams.
 After the responses are received, the package